daranguizt/node-fernando/04-node-core/salida/info.md

-# Info
+# INFO

-This folder contains the text files to be made.
+folder that contains the multiplications